 Missionaries go into a community to teach about Jesus Christ and the Christian faith.
 Missionary work depends on where the individual or group of missionaries are going (international or local communities).
-At the very least, a missionary’s first responsibility is to God, then to his or her church or missions agency.
+At the very least, a missionary’s first responsibility is to God, then to their church or missions agency.

 What Are the Duties of a Missionary?

-A missionary may perform his or her work through formal teaching in a classroom or religious setting or through informal communication.
-Many missionaries perform acts of community building.
-The particular missions goal may depend on the skill set and education of the missionaries.
+A missionary may perform their work through formal teaching in a classroom or religious setting or through informal communication.
+In addition, many missionaries perform acts of community building.
+The particular mission’s goal may depend on the skill set and education of the missionaries.

-A missionary with a background in education, for example, may serve as a teacher in another country.
-Missionaries with construction experience may use their skills and knowledge to help a community in need of building infrastructure.
+For example, a missionary with a background in education may serve as a teacher in another country.
+Likewise, missionaries with construction experience may use their skills and knowledge to help a community needing building infrastructure.

-The most important duty of missionaries to teach people about Jesus Christ, and His great commandment to love God and to love others.
-This means ensuring that their actions not only fulfill a need but also are sustained after they have left the community.
-Many missionaries focus on the needs of the communities they are serving and integrate those needs with evangelism.
+The essential duty of missionaries is to teach people about Jesus Christ and His great commandment to love God and others.
+This means ensuring that their actions not only fulfill a need but are sustained after leaving the community.
+Therefore, many missionaries focus on the needs of their communities and integrate those needs with evangelism.